Five Star Parent Handbook

 Thanksgiving Day and day after Thanksgiving Day

-When a traditional holiday falls on a weekend, we observe the holiday in accordance with the national Monday Holiday Bill.
+When a traditional holiday falls on a weekend, we observe the holiday in accordance with the majority of our parent’s employers.
 Because our tuition is set on an annual basis, there is no reduction in tuition for holidays.

 Please enter the school through the front door.
 All children must be left in the presence of a staff member and parents must sign their child in on the touch screen monitor.
 It is very important that your child is checked in and out.
 If you need help with this please see the office.
 Encourage independence by letting your child walk into the classroom, rather than being carried.
 Have them help by carrying their belongings and putting them in the appropriate spot.